prashantgpt91/prashantgpt91.github.io/_posts/2020-05-02-code-ethics.md

 title:  Code ethics
 categories: blog
 tags: code
+excerpt: Linting is the process of running a program that will analyse code for potential errors.
+As a developer, I would always want my code to use the same format everywhere (like tabs and spaces) use the best practices for good quality (like let/const rather than var)

 ---
 Linting is the process of running a program that will analyse code for potential errors.